Providing a college-level research experience for students in jails and prisons.

-JSTOR is a premier research database available in most colleges and universities in the United States, more than 3,000 secondary schools, and thousands of higher education institutions throughout the world.
+JSTOR is a premier research database of peer-reviewed scholarly material available in most colleges and universities in the United States, more than 3,000 secondary schools, and thousands of higher education institutions throughout the world.

-We have waived all fees for the program for facilities in the United States as part of our mission to expand access to knowledge for underserved learning communities.
+We have waived all fees for the program for facilities in the United States and Australia as part of our mission to expand access to knowledge for underserved learning communities.

-The JSTOR Access in Prison collection contains the same respected corpus of secondary literature available to students on the outside.
-This ever-growing collection includes 2,600+ academic journals, 7,000+ scholarly ebooks, and 37,000+ open research reports.
-All content is scholarly and journals are peer-reviewed.
+The JSTOR Access in Prison collection contains the same respected corpus of scholarly literature available to students on the outside, including 12 million academic journal articles, 100,000 books, and millions of images and primary source materials in 75 disciplines.

 Recognizing that learners in carceral settings may lack current technological skills and research experience essential for success in a competitive future, we also include student and teacher guides, along with tutorials to help students develop the necessary skills to conduct rigorous and self-directed academic research.